 The overall feel of the bedrooms, like the communal areas of the hotel, is light, spacious and uplifting.
 The predominance of white on wood-planked floors, walls and cotton bedspreads provides a perfect backdrop for the dark, hardwood furniture from Indonesia.
 Mosquito nets and Casablanca fans impart a colonial feel: Graham Greene meets Raffles in contemporary Andalucia.

-The Junior Suite has a sitting area and its terrace overlooks the pool and valley beyond, while the Artist's Suite is similar, but it has its own entrance at the side of the hotel.
+The Junior Suite has a sitting area and its terrace overlooks the pool and valley beyond, while the Superior Double Room is similar, but it has its own entrance at the side of the hotel.
 The grander suites have lots of space and separate sitting rooms.
-The largest is the Double Suite, which has a rooftop Jacuzzi and a second bedroom accessed via a spiral staircase into the tower.
-Our Luxury Suite was huge, with a deep copper bathub and stunning valley views from the private terrace.
+The largest is the Duplex Suite, which has a rooftop Jacuzzi and a second bedroom accessed via a spiral staircase into the tower.
+Our Deluxe Suite was huge, with a deep copper bathub and stunning valley views from the private terrace.

 Bathrooms are big and have attractive yellow limestone floors, which were also shipped in from the Far East.
 There are top-of-the-range toiletries and fluffy bathrobes.
 This is the sort of place where you’ll find it hard to drag yourself out of your bathtub.

 All rooms have private terraces overlooking the gardens, valley or olive grove, and most have open fires (as well as central heating), ensuring that it's equally romantic in winter.
 And the distance between rooms means that privacy is total.
 There are no TVs but all rooms have CD players (the owners have a huge CD library which you can dip into).
 You’ll be tempted to grab a bottle of wine from the cooler, slip back to your room and enjoy your gorgeous space to the full.